1jour1vin

 About the wine:

-A superb nose of blueberry jelly, with the oak adding subtle yet perfectly integrated hints of vanilla.
-On the palate, well-ripened tannins and a superb patina; this sunny vintage fully benefits from 38 months of aging, which gives it a fascinating texture and juiciness.
+A superb nose of blueberry jelly; the oak adds subtle yet perfectly integrated hints of vanilla.
+On the palate, well-ripened tannins and a superb patina—this sun-drenched vintage fully benefits from its 38 months of aging, which lends it a fascinating texture and juiciness.

 About the estate: